jonathandannel/tweeter/README.md

 # Tweeter

 A cute little Twitter clone built with Node, Express, jQuery, and Sass.
-This minimalist project makes use of AJAX for hot loading tweets and dabbles in MongoDB for data persistence.
+Makes use of AJAX and MongoDB for a hyper-realistic experience :)

 ![alt text](https://github.com/jonathandannel/tweeter/blob/master/docs/screen.png?raw=true)